arashsamandar/My.First.Flash.App.2003/README.md

 # My.First.Flash.App.2003
-> to use or run this, clone the repository ( otherwise .exe can't execute as its supposed to )
+> to use or run NovinNetwork.exe, clone the repository ( otherwise NovinNetwork.exe can't execute as its supposed to )